MuraleeKrishnavs/Basys3-7-Segment-Display-Counter/README.md

 ## License

-No license chosen yet — consider adding one (e.g. MIT) if you plan to make this repository public.
+No LICENSE file in the repo yet — add one (e.g. MIT) if you'd like to make reuse terms explicit.